Biography

 Headshop & Blacklight Posters - Band - Master - Bahr Gallery

-Headshops and well-known poster shops included the Postermat in San Francisco, the Print Mint in Berkeley, the Mole Hole in Chicago, the Infinite Poster and the Intergalactic Trading Post and Underground Uplift Unlimited in New York, the Kazoo in Los Angeles, George’s Folly and Truc in Boston, Head Shop South in Coconut Grove, Florida, the Emporium in Miami Beach, to shops in college towns and semi-college towns all over the Midwest.
-And of course, there was the iconic Spencer Gifts, which opened its first retail store in 1963 and was operating 450 locations when they sold to MCA just 4 years later, in 1967.
+Headshops and well-known poster stores back in the day included the Psychedelic Shop, Print Mint and Postermat in San Francisco, the Mole Hole in Chicago, the Infinite Poster, the Intergalactic Trading Post, and Electric Lotus in New York, the Kazoo and Poster Junction in Los Angeles, George’s Folly and Truc in Boston, Head Shop South in Coconut Grove, Florida, the Emporium in Miami Beach, Yonder's Wall in DC, Houston's Mind Mart, to shops in college towns all over the country and finally, Macys!
+Spencer Gifts, an iconic northeast retailer, expanded rapidly during this period, operating 450 stores by late 1967.

 Finding headshop posters like these in good condition is increasingly difficult.
 They’ve rotted in attics, Mom threw them away or they were just battered and beaten to the point where they weren’t worth keeping.
 Many of the posters were printed on very thin paper and so for those we get them backed with linen to protect them.